SomeMedtnerGuy/RhythmoMaker/README.md

 ![Alt InitialScreenScreenshot](https://github.com/SomeMedtnerGuy/RhythmoMaker/assets/106471802/f2105a88-82d2-4ede-99dc-6343dfb1557e)

-This software allows music teachers to create rhythmograms, a type of score virtual rhythmic score that highlights figures in sync to the chosen music playing in the background.
+This software allows music teachers to create rhythmograms, a type of virtual rhythmic score that highlights figures in sync to the chosen music playing in the background.
 This is great for students to clap along a predetermined rhythm while listening to music.
 This project started as a tool for my mom to use, so the features present are suited to her needs.
 In case it catches on and reveals itself useful to more people, I'll add more functionality.

 ### Built With